 that there is no rain water collection system.
 I definitely think that if the schools put more of an emphasis on education regarding ways to improve water problems, like rainwater collection or implementing the use of composting toilets, it would be incredibly helpful for Cape Verde.

-Overall, the last 3 weeks have been very influential in my design mentality.
-Seeing this sort of culture and lifestyle reveals a totally different demand for a different kind of design; being limited by your surroundings, and the resources available on an island like Cabo Verde.
+for a different kind of design; being limited by your surroundings, and the resources available on an island like Cabo Verde.
 However, the limitation is not the only influence I found that influence design, using the island, the culture, and most of all the people to inspire future designs, not just for the Cape Verde Studio 2011, but for whatever clients and communities that may cross my path.
 I hope that I will always remember the influence of this trip, and that I will always take those elements into consideration.
 It was definitely the most life changing experience I’ve taken part of, and I can’t wait for an opportunity to return to Cape Verde.

 No comments: